Chapter 3. Creating virtual machines

 • Connection - The level of privileges granted to the session.
 For more details, expand the associated dialog box in the web console.

-• Installation type - The installation can use a local installation medium, a URL, a PXE network boot, a cloud base image, or download an operating system from a limited set of operating systems.
+• Installation type - The installation can use a local installation medium, a URL, a PXE network boot, a cloud base image, or download an operating system from a limited set of guest operating systems.

 • Operating system - The guest operating system running on the VM.
 Note that Red Hat provides support only for a limited set of guest operating systems.